adap/flower/baselines/depthfl/README.md

 ****Datasets:**** CIFAR100 from PyTorch's Torchvision

 ****Hardware Setup:**** These experiments were run on a server with Nvidia 3090 GPUs.
 Any machine with 1x 8GB GPU or more would be able to run it in a reasonable amount of time.
+With the default settings, clients make use of 1.3GB of VRAM.
+Lower `num_gpus` in `client_resources` to train more clients in parallel on your GPU(s).

 ****Contributors:**** Minjae Kim